 singing with other students from Region 4.

-The choir program will be hosting a talent show in the fall semester for the Middle School and High School students.
+The choir program will be hosting a talent show in the spring semester for the Middle School and High School students.

 The students perform music chosen by Ms. Nye.
 Both choirs perform at this concert.

 The students from High School that make it into the top 20 chairs in the All-Region choir get the opportunity to work with directors from our region on their audition music.

 In February the students that made the top 20 chairs in our All-Region Mixed Chorus compete with every other student that made the top 20 chairs from across the state on their audition music.

 gather in Hot Springs at the Hot Springs Convention Center.
 Arkansas

 Choral Directors Association brings in guest clinicians for each group